Topologies on the future causal completion: Causal perspective, solomonic conclusion, open questions

-The assignment of the topologies $\tau_\beta := \tau_+ \o \beta$ and $\tau_\gamma := \tau_+ \o \gamma$ constitutes functors from the category POS of partially ordered sets to the category TOP of topological spaces, just as the Alexandrov (interval) topology.
-To adapt the framework further to the case of spacetimes with weaker causality assumptions one should instead of sets with partial orderings consider sets with {\em gerbes of partial orderings} such that every local partial order relation is contained in the global preorder relation of causal relatedness in the entire space (a relation that does not satisfy antisymmetrey any more due to possible causal loops).
+The assignment of the topologies $\tau_\beta := \tau_+ \o \beta$ and $\tau_\gamma := \tau_+ \o \gamma$ constitutes functors from the category POS of partially ordered sets to the category TOP of topological spaces, and, as opposed to the Alexandrov topology, yielding the desired topology on causal spaces with future boundary.

-It is a further interesting question in this context whether one could reformulate the definition of $\tau_+$ by means of net convergence instead of a limit operator.
-In this context, one could define convergence of nets in a be any distinguishing chr. set $(X, \ll)$ in the following form: Given a {\em net} $a: N \rightarrow X$, we define $\liminf \ ^\pm (a), \limsup \ ^\pm (a)$ by